m-clare/NGW_E_Ink_Workshop/Workshop_2022/README.md

 ## Fonts required
 The files below can be found in the [fonts](https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/main/MagTag_Google_Calendar/fonts) directory of the origin project.
 Also, you want to download these via browser, you don't want to clone this massive repo!
+Much like the origin project, you will want these files in the CIRCUITPY/fonts directory on the MagTag.
 - Arial-12.pcf
 - Arial-14.pcf
 - Arial-18.pcf